fizzle77/JAFDTC/doc/README.md

 three changes,

 - Adds scripts in the `Scripts\JAFDTC` folder to enable integration with supported airframes
-- Adds `JAFDTCHook.lua` and `JAFDTCCfgNameHook.lua` script to the `Scripts\Hooks` folder to
+- Adds `JAFDTCStatusMsgHook.lua` and `JAFDTCWyptCaptureHook.lua` script to the `Scripts\Hooks`
-  enables integration with DCS
+  folder to enables integration with DCS
 - Adds a line to `Scripts\Export.lua` to load JAFDTC support into DCS at mission start

 JAFDTC will automatically update these files as needed, notifying you when an update is made.